Migration to Xinjiang: People's Republic of China

-After the Sino-Soviet split in 1962, over 60,000 Uyghurs and Kazakhs defected from Xinjiang to the Kazakh Soviet Socialist Republic.
+After the Sino-Soviet split in 1962, over 60,000 people, mostly Kazakhs and among them detectors, left Xinjiang for the Kazakh Soviet Socialist Republic.
 China responded by reinforcing the Xinjiang-Soviet border area specifically with Han Bingtuan militia and farmers.

 Xinjiang's importance to China increased after the Soviet invasion of Afghanistan in 1979, leading to China's perception of being encircled by the Soviets.
 The Chinese authorities viewed the Han migrants in Xinjiang as vital to defending the area against the Soviet Union.

 Since the Chinese economic reform from the late 1970s has exacerbated uneven regional development, more Uyghurs have migrated to Xinjiang cities and some Han's has also migrated to Xinjiang for independent economic advancement.

 In the 1990s, there was a net inflow of Han people to Xinjiang, many of whom were previously prevented from moving because of the declining number of social services tied to hukou (residency permits).
 As of 1996, 13.6% of Xinjiang's population was employed by the publicly traded Xinjiang Production and Construction Corps (Bingtuan) corporation.
 90% of the Bingtuans activities relate to agriculture and 88% of Bingtuan employees are Han, although the percentage of Hans with ties to the Bingtuan has decreased.
 Han emigration from Xinjiang has also resulted in an increase of minority-identified agricultural workers as a total percentage of Xinjiang's farmers, from 69.4% in 1982 to 76.7% in 1990.
 During the 1990s, about 1.2 million temporary migrants entered Xinjiang every year to stay for the cotton picking season.
 Many Uyghur trading communities exist outside of Xinjiang; the largest in Beijiang is one village of a few thousand.

 There was a chain of press releases in the 1990s on the violent insurrections in Xinjiang, some were made by the former Soviet supported URFET leader Yusupbek Mukhlisi.